benreid24/Stellaru/README.md

 ### Linux
 Coming soon

-## Multiplayer
+## Using Stellaru
-Stellaru works by running a lightweight webserver that only supplies the frontend as content.
-This makes it inherently compatible with multiplayer as the other players can navigate to it via their web browsers.
-The main barrier is forwarding the proper port on your router to your local computer.
-The Help tab inside of Stellaru will contain specifics on what port to forward, which IP to forward to, and the URL for multiplayer players to connect to.
-How to forward ports varies from router to router.
-The steps are as follows:
-1. Open Stellaru and select a game save and an empire
-2. Navigate to the Help tab and scroll to the Multiplayer section
-3. Take note of the Port Forwarding Details, specifically your Internal IP address and the Port Number
-    - Note: The default port number is **42069** and only changes if something is using that port when Stellaru starts
-4. Navigate to your routers administration page and forward the port:
-    - The external port can be any number between 8000 and 65535, however **42069** should be used so the link for multiplayer players in Stellaru stays correct
-    - The internal port is the port found in step 3
-    - The internal IP address is the IP found in step 3.
-Note that the internal IP may change, especially for computers connected over WiFi.
-The forwarded port would need to be updated in that case
-5. Send the Multiplayer Link from the Help page to your multiplayer friends, who should open it in their web browser of choice
+Each time you play Stellaris, start Stellaru as documented above.
+Running Stellaru starts the game save collection process in the background and opens the webpage with all the charts.
+Note that no historical data is stored in Stellaris game saves, so charts will only have 1 data point the first time you open a save in Stellaru.
+Data is **only** collected when Stellaru is running and the desired save has been loaded in Stellaru.
+If you play on a game save without Stellaru running, the data from that time period will not be displayed in any charts.

+Stellaru may be used separately from Stellaris as well.
+This allows you to explore all the charts and data and build a custom dashboard with your favorites without alien invasions and other Stellaris notifications stressing you out.

-## Available Visualizations
+## Example Visualizations
-There are many charts available in Stellaru.
+There are over 30 different charts available in Stellaru.
 They are available across a series of categories, and the ability to create a custom dashboard with your favorite charts exists as well.
 Some charts include the following:

 ### Overview Tab and Full UI:
 ![OVerview Tab](docs/screenshots/overview.png?raw=true)